ccxt/ccxt/wiki/Manual.md

     console.log (order)
 })
 ```
 More about it:
 - https://github.com/ccxt/ccxt/issues/564#issuecomment-347458566
 - https://github.com/ccxt/ccxt/issues/4914#issuecomment-478199357
 - https://github.com/ccxt/ccxt/issues/4799#issuecomment-470966769
 - https://github.com/ccxt/ccxt/issues/5197#issuecomment-496270785
 ##### Emulating Market Orders With Limit Orders
 It is also possible to emulate a `market` order with a `limit` order.
 **WARNING this method can be risky due to high volatility, use it at your own risk and only use it when you know really well what you're doing!**
 Most of the time a `market sell` can be emulated with a `limit sell` at a very low price – the exchange will automatically make it a taker order for market price (the price that is currently in your best interest from the ones that are available in the order book).
 When the exchange detects that you're selling for a very low price it will automatically offer you the best buyer price available from the order book.
 That is effectively the same as placing a market sell order.
 Thus market orders can be emulated with limit orders (where missing).
 The opposite is also true – a `market buy` can be emulated with a `limit buy` for a very high price.
 Most exchanges will again close your order for best available price, that is, the market price.
 However, you should never rely on that entirely, **ALWAYS test it with a small amount first!** You can try that in their web interface first to verify the logic.
 You can sell the minimal amount at a specified limit price (an affordable amount to lose, just in case) and then check the actual filling price in trade history.
 #### Limit Orders
 Limit price orders are also known as *limit orders*.
 Some exchanges accept limit orders only.
 Limit orders require a price (rate per unit) to be submitted with the order.
 The exchange will close limit orders if and only if market price reaches the desired level.
 ```
 // camelCaseStyle
 exchange.createLimitBuyOrder (symbol, amount, price[, params]) exchange.createLimitSellOrder (symbol, amount, price[, params])
 // underscore_style
 exchange.create_limit_buy_order (symbol, amount, price[, params]) exchange.create_limit_sell_order (symbol, amount, price[, params])
 ```
 #### Custom Order Params
 Some exchanges allow you to specify optional parameters for your order.
 You can pass your optional parameters and override your query with an associative array using the `params` argument to your unified API call.
 All custom params are exchange-specific, of course, and aren't interchangeable, do not expect those custom params for one exchange to work with another exchange.
 ```JavaScript
 // JavaScript
 // use a custom order type
 bitfinex.createLimitSellOrder ('BTC/USD', 1, 10, { 'type': 'trailing-stop' })
 ```
 ```Python
 # Python
 # add a custom order flag
 kraken.create_market_buy_order('BTC/USD', 1, {'trading_agreement': 'agree'})
 ```
 ```PHP
 // PHP
 // add custom user id to your order
 $hitbtc->create_order ('BTC/USD', 'limit', 'buy', 1, 3000, array ('clientOrderId' => '123'));
 ```
 ##### User-defined `clientOrderId`
 ```
 - this part of the unified API is currenty a work in progress
 - there may be some issues and missing implementations here and there
 - contributions, pull requests and feedback appreciated
 ```
 The user can specify a custom `clientOrderId` field can be set upon placing orders with the `params`.
 Using the `clientOrderId` one can later distinguish between own orders.
 This is only available for the exchanges that do support `clientOrderId` at this time.
 For the exchanges that don't support it will either throw an error upon supplying the `clientOrderId` or will ignore it setting the `clientOrderId` to `undefined/None/null`.
 ```JavaScript
 exchange.createOrder (symbol, type, side, amount, price, {
     'clientOrderId': 'Hello',
 })
 ```
 ```Python
 exchange.create_order(symbol, type, side, amount, price, {
     'clientOrderId': 'World',
 })
 ```
 ```PHP
 $exchange->create_order($symbol, $type, $side, $amount, $price, array(
     'clientOrderId' => 'Foobar',
 ))
 ```
 #### Other Order Types

-The `type` can be either `limit` or `market`, if you want a `stopLimit` type, use params overrides, as described here: https://github.com/ccxt/ccxt/wiki/Manual#overriding-unified-api-params.
+The `type` can be either `limit` or `market`, if you want a `stopLimit` type, use params overrides, as described here: #overriding-unified-api-params.
 The following is a generic example for overriding the order type, however, you must read the docs for the exchange in question in order to specify proper arguments and values.
 Order types other than `limit` or `market` are currently not unified, therefore for other order types one has to override the unified params as shown below.
 ```JavaScript
 const symbol = 'ETH/BTC'
 const type = 'limit' // or 'market', other types aren't unified yet